speedstarkiwi/kawaii-compiler/README.md

 # kawaii-compiler

-This is an open source project aimed at `roblox` to achieve `luau` script execution without the need of updating any compiler, OP codes, or offsets.
+This is an open source project aimed at `roblox` to achieve `luau` script execution without the need of updating *major* any compiler, OP codes, or offsets.

 # how does it work?